Modules | C++

 All edge length decisions (split thresholds, collapse thresholds, max edge length checks) respect tagged transformations.
 When the input polygons have a tagged frame, lengths are measured in the transformed coordinate space.
 This allows remeshing a scaled or rotated mesh without modifying vertex data.

-Reduce face count using quadric error metrics.
+Reduce face count to a fixed fraction of the original using quadric error metrics.
 The algorithm collapses edges in priority order, placing the new vertex at the position that minimizes geometric error.

 Basic Usage